AmbientServices/AmbientServices/README.md

 AmbientServices is licensed under [MIT](https://opensource.org/licenses/MIT).

 ## Language and Tools
 AmbientServices is written in C#, using .NET Standard 2.0.
-The tests are written in .NET Core 2.1.
+Unit tests are written in .NET Core 2.1.

-The code is built using either Microsoft Visual Studio 2017+, Microsoft Visual Studio Code, or .NET Core command-line utilities.
+The code can be built using either Microsoft Visual Studio 2017+, Microsoft Visual Studio Code, or .NET Core command-line utilities.

-Binaries are available on https://www.nuget.org/packages/AmbientServices.
+Binaries are available at https://www.nuget.org/packages/AmbientServices.